Make UX smoother with task analysis. Identify real user goals, remove extra steps, and design flows that feel natural.

 Understanding Task Analysis Fundamentals

-What Task Analysis Actually Means
+What Is Task Analysis

 Task analysis deconstructs user activities into their building blocks by analyzing a given task and the tasks that users perform.
 It examines how actions are performed, along with decisions, thought processes, and environmental factors, to find opportunities for improvement.